SpectraGuard/SpectraGuard-Unity/README.md

 # SpectraGuard

-An AR app for iOS built with AR Foundation Scripting API, featuring plane detection with object placement, point clouds, basic UI, a debug menu, and a world map to save and load the current state of the app locally.
+This is an AR app for iOS, developed using the AR Foundation Scripting API.
+It incorporates features from both ARCore and ARKit.
+The app includes plane detection with object placement, AR session reset, feature point recognition with point cloud visualization, a basic user interface, a debug menu, and a world map function to locally save and load the current state of the app.

-This project was developed as part of a university course.
+This project was developed as part of a university course in cooperation with CGI IT and Business Consulting Services.

 ## Table of Contents
 - [Features](#features)